melihbahar/dream/README.md

   - This would also enable modularity and parallelization.
   - A workflow orchestrator could be used to manage the pipeline.
   - This way we could also track different versions of different parts.

+## How to run

+## Notes
+- Ansible could also be used to deploy the app to the EC2 machines.
+I started working on it but didn't have enough time to finish it as I'm not very familiar with Ansible.
+I took a few hours to learn it and it was actually pretty fun, however, I didn't feel comfortable and confident enough to use it for this project.
+-